gvwilson/sdxpy/src/bonus/index.md

     that knows how to save and load objects of the class we're interested in.
-    This approach is also commonly used in strictly-typed languages as a way of adding persistence after the fact without disrupting the class hierarchy;
+    This approach is also commonly used in strictly-typed languages as a way of adding persistence after the fact without disrupting the class hierarchy.
-    we'll explore it in the exercises.

 To implement option #2,
-we specify that if a class has a method called `to_dict`, we'll call that to get its contents as a dictionary and then persist the dictionary.
+we specify that if a class has a method called `to_dict`, we will call that to get the object's contents as a dictionary and then persist that dictionary.
 Before doing that,
 though,
 we will save a line indicating that